Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Conclusion

 Given the fact that the BAO reconstruction is a standard procedure in BAO analysis, we study the behaviour of the two newly introduced techniques and the fixed $c$ parabolic model on the reconstructed \textsc{Patchy} catalogues.
 We have observed that the values of $\alpha$ are consistent with one within $\pm0.1$ per cent and the uncertainty is well estimated, implying that \textsc{CosmoGAME} and \textsc{SICKLE} can be employed in modelling voids from both reconstructed and pre-reconstructed data-sets.

 Lastly, we have tested \textsc{CosmoGAME}, \textsc{SICKLE} and the fixed $c$ parabolic model on light-cones.
 In this case, the numerical models based on boxes have similar performances as the ones based on light-cones, i.e. uncertainties are well estimated and no tension between the models have been noticed.
 Slight discrepancies occur between the void auto-2PCF and void-galaxy cross-2PCF cases in terms of Bayes factors.
-For the void-auto 2PCF the light-cone based numerical models have a higher evidence than the box based ones and all void model power spectra are more likely to be correct than the parabolic model with a fixed $c$.
+For the void-auto 2PCF, the light-cone based numerical models have a higher evidence than the box based ones and all void model power spectra are more likely to be correct than the parabolic model with a fixed $c$.
 In contrast, for void-galaxy cross-2PCF, the numerical models based on light-cones are slightly disfavoured against the ones based on boxes and the parabolic model.
 Analysing, the average of 1000 $\alpha$ values, we have noticed that most void model power spectra provide results within $\pm0.1$ per cent from the reference and all of them are within $\pm0.2$ per cent.
 This suggests that there is no bias introduced by the numerical models.

 Even though, in the current case, the parabolic model with fixed $c$ parameter has similar performances to the numerical models -- in terms of estimating the $\alpha$ and its uncertainty -- \citet{2022arXiv220806238T} have explained that for void quasars, that have a much stronger exclusion at even larger scales, the parabolic model cannot be used anymore.
 Therefore a better description of the void exclusion is necessary and the two numerical models can provide it.
+Moreover, the numerical models have the potential for even smaller biases due to the possibility of fine tuning the parameters to reach a better agreement at large values of $k$.

+Finally, as explained by \citet{ImproveBAOvoids_BOSS, 10.1093/mnras/stac390}, the combined 2PCF of voids and galaxies is preferred over multiple 2PCF due to a lower dimension of the data vector and thus a smaller required number of mocks.
+Consequently, for future studies, we will adapt the numerical models to the combined 2PCF for a multi-tracer cosmological analysis.

-In conclusion, the usage of \textsc{CosmoGAME}, \textsc{SICKLE} in a BAO analysis with DT voids provides robust and unbiased measurements of the Alcock-Paczynski parameter.
+In conclusion, the usage of \textsc{CosmoGAME} or \textsc{SICKLE} in a BAO analysis with DT voids provides robust and unbiased measurements of the Alcock-Paczynski parameter.
 Moreover, the Bayes factor indicates a higher probability of these models to be true compared to the parabolic one.
+Nevertheless, we foresee the utility of these numerical methods in the study of different kind of voids or for different properties: e.g. void density contrast.